-Other images provided by Lachlan Smith, Luke Anedda, and Joel Sedgewick.
+Other images provided by Lachlan Smith, Jeanie Stevens, Luke Anedda, Scott Garland, Jason Pickering, Lauren McDermott, Joel Sedgwick, and the Gunaikurnai Land and Waters Aboriginal Corporation.

 Disclaimer

 This publication may be of assistance to you but the State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication.